Jesuit missions among the Guaraní: Expulsion

-In 1767, Charles III of Spain (1759–88) expelled the Jesuits from the Americas.
-The expulsion was part of an effort in the Bourbon Reforms to assert more Spanish control over its American colonies.
+In 1767, king Charles III of Spain (1759–88) expelled the Jesuits from the Spanish dominions in the Americas.
+The expulsion was part of an effort in the Bourbon Reforms to assert more control over the American colonies.
 In total, 78 Jesuits departed from the missions leaving behind 89,000 Guaraní in 30 missions.

 According to historian Sarreal, most Guaraní initially welcomed the expulsion of the Jesuits.
 Spanish authorities made promises to Guaraní leaders and gained their support.
-The Guaraní leaders of one mission thanked the authorities who "liberated us from the bondage that we lived in as slaves."
-Within two years, however, the financial situation of the missions was deteriorating and Guaraní began leaving the missions seeking both freedom and higher wages.
+The Guaraní leaders of one mission thanked the authorities who "liberated us from the bondage that we lived in as slaves".
+Within two years, however, the financial situation of the missions was deteriorating and the Guaraní began leaving the missions seeking both freedom and higher wages.
 A decree in 1800 freed the Guaraní still in the missions from their communal obligation to labor.
-By 1840, the former missions were in ruins.
+By 1840, after Spain's loss of the territories, the former missions were in ruins.
 While some Guaraní were employed outside the missions, many families were impoverished.
-A growing number of mestizos occupied what had formerly been mission lands. in 1848, Paraguayan President Carlos Antonio López declared that all Indians were citizens of Paraguay and distributed the last of the missions' communal lands.
+A growing number of mestizos occupied what had formerly been mission lands. in 1848, Paraguayan president Carlos Antonio López declared that all Indians were citizens of Paraguay and distributed the last of the missions' communal lands.

 Some of the reductions have continued to be inhabited as towns.
 Córdoba, Argentina, the largest city associated with the reductions, was atypical as a Spanish settlement that predated the Jesuits and functioned as a centre for the Jesuit presence, with a novitiate centre and a college that is now the local university.
 The Córdoba mission was taken over by the Franciscans in 1767.
-Many of the ruins of missions have been declared UNESCO World Heritage Sites, including six of the Jesuit Missions of Chiquitos in Bolivia, and the ruins of Jesuit Missions of La Santísima Trinidad de Paraná and Jesús de Tavarangue in Paraguay.
+Many of the missions in ruins have been declared UNESCO World Heritage Sites, including six of the Jesuit Missions of Chiquitos in Bolivia, and the ruins of Jesuit Missions of La Santísima Trinidad de Paraná and Jesús de Tavarangue in Paraguay.
 Two creole languages, Língua Geral and Nheengatu, based on Guaraní, Tupi, and Portuguese, originated in the reductions.

 Other reductions

-The Jesuit success in the Rio de la Plata, Chiquitos, and Llanos de Moxos missions was not duplicated by missions among the populous and warlike Eastern Bolivian Guarani (Chiriguanos) of the Andes foothills A Jesuit mission amongst the Chiriguanos in 1767 had only 268 converts.
+The Jesuit success in the Rio de la Plata, Chiquitos, and Llanos de Moxos missions was not duplicated by missions among the populous and warlike Eastern Bolivian Guaraní (Chiriguanos) of the Andes foothills.
+A Jesuit mission amongst the Chiriguanos in 1767 had only 268 converts.
 Likewise, the Jesuits had little success among the Guaycuru peoples, several nomadic tribes who dominated the Gran Chaco.